Insulin resistance diet tips

 2) Seek out others who are in your situation

 There are so many communities of people on the internet with websites, blogs and forums for weight loss and for medical conditions such as insulin resistance and PCOS.
-I have a Facebook page which I update more often than this website, with tips, photos and snippets of news I have come across.
+Look on Facebook or Pinterest for pages where people have similar issues.
 On forums you can often find people discussing what works for them, and what resources they have found.

 It doesn’t matter if you choose to interact or not (although you will often find this is the most rewarding thing to do).
 Just knowing that you’re not alone is so important!
 And you can often read something that will inspire you to try something new, or stay on track for the day – sometimes you will even find things that people have written which will have a profound and meaningful impact on your whole weight loss/health journey.